 The Nyah Irrigation Area is supplied with water diverted from the Murray by a high-lift pumping plant-capacity, 94 acre-feet per day.
-The total length of the channels is 51 miles.
-The settlement contains 3,800 acres, subdivided into 237 holdings of an average area of 15 acres-practically all settled.
+The total length of the channels is 51 miles, of which 33 miles are lined with concrete.
+The settlement contains 3,700 acres, subdivided into 237 holdings of an average area of 15 acres-practically all settled.
 The settlers include 66 discharged soldiers.
-Water rights are apportioned to these holdings on the basis of 21⁄2 acre-feet of water for each irrigable acre, and the compulsory charge is at present 20s. per acre-foot of such water rights.
+Water rights are apportioned to these holdings on the basis of $2\frac{1}{2}$ acre-feet of water for each irrigable acre, and the compulsory charge is at present 20s. per acre-foot of such water rights.
 The land is devoted mainly to vineyards and orchards, and the settlers, taken as a whole, are making good progress.
+More than 3,000 tons of dried fruits were packed at Nyah packing sheds during the 1926-27 season.
 The value of irrigation to the district is reflected in the selling price of the land, fully planted blocks bringing remarkably high prices.

 The Merbein Irrigation Area comprises 8,300 acres, originally Crown lands.
-This settlement now contains 410 holdings, averaging 20 acres each, practically all settled, the settlers including 161 discharged soldiers.
+This settlement now contains 423 holdings, averaging 20 acres each, practically all settled, the settlers including 161 discharged soldiers.
 The water is obtained from the Murray by pumps, which deliver 225 acre-feet per day.
 The main and distributary channels have a combined length of 60 miles.
 The land settlement conditions and the water rights apportioned are the same as at Nyah, but the compulsory charge is 24s. per acrefoot.
 The Merbein Works supply also the adjacent Yelta Waterworks District of 32,000 acres.

 The Red Cliffs Irrigation Settlement comprises an area of 18,000 acres including the township and 15,000 acres of first class irrigable land adjoining the Mildura Settlement.
 It is the irrigable portion of the large Red Cliffs estate of 33,000 acres, known as the Debenture Holders' Land, acquired by the State for soldier settlement.
-The scheme of works for this district ranks first in importance among Victoria's pumping systems.
-It includes a pumping plant capable of delivering 500 acre-feet of water per day, lifted 105 feet, a reinforced concrete rising main 6 feet 6 inches in diameter, 34 chains long, two electric generators each of about 350 k.v.a. capacity, to provide for relifts, and a system of main and distributary channels to command every holding in the district.
+The scheme of works for this district ranks first in importance among Victoria's pumping It includes a pumping plant capable of delivering 500 acre-feet of water per day, lifted 105 feet, a reinforced concrete rising main 6 feet 6 inches in diameter, 34 chains long, two electric generators each of about 350 k.v.a. capacity, to provide for relifts, and a system of main and distributary channels to command every holding in the district.
 The three pumping units have already been installed and are in operation.
 The total length of channels constructed to date is 124 miles, the excavation involved totalling 665,000 cubic yards.
-Channels having a length of 107 miles have been lined with concrete with the result that 665 blocks, 92 per cent. of the total in the settlement, are protected from seepage from the channels.
+Channels having a length of 114 miles have been lined with concrete with the result that 699 blocks, 99 per cent. of the total in the settlement, are protected from seepage from the channels.
 Some 700 discharged soldiers have been allotted blocks on this settlement.
 The Red Cliffs township, which is growing rapidly, has been proclaimed an urban division of the Irrigation District, and is supplied with the necessary reticulation from a concrete stand pipe 70 feet high and 26 feet in diameter.
-The Red Cliffs works supply also the adjacent Carwarp and Carwarp Central Waterworks Districts having a total area of 187,000 acres.
+The Red Cliffs works supply also the adjacent Carwarp and Carwarp Central Waterworks Districts having a total area of 215,300 acres.

-The area planted to date consists of 8,000 acres of vines and 600 acres of citrus trees.
+The area planted to date consists of 8,150 acres of vines and 600 acres of citrus trees.
 The first harvest (1924) returned 570 tons of dried fruit, in addition to which large quantities of table grapes were sold for consumption.
 The 1927 harvest produced 11,000 tons of raisins, currants, and sultanas, in addition to large quantities of grapes sold for dessert and distillation.